ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/.github/GENERATED_SITE_DATA_REVIEW.md

 After a bounded run, immediately return `GENERATED_SITE_DATA_REVIEW_ENABLED=false`.
 Review the draft PR normally; this workflow never approves or merges it.
-Merge the generated-data PR before any source change that depends on those bytes reaches `main`; otherwise deployment stops at the generated-data drift gate without changing production.
+Source changes and their matching generated bytes must be reviewed together before reaching `main`; otherwise the PR check and deployment stop at the generated-data drift gate without publishing changes.

-## Production deployment
+## Dashboard CI and deployment routing

+`dashboard-ci.yml` runs on every pull request, without path-filter or label-based skips.
+It binds the authenticated base and head to the proposed merge commit and uses the authenticated full Git diff to determine scope. `Dashboard build` always completes: dashboard changes run preprocessing, the reviewed-data drift gate, and the CloudFront Hugo build; smoke-only changes report a successful not-applicable build after running routing and deployment-contract tests.
+PR jobs have read-only repository permissions, no deployment environment, and no AWS credentials.

+`ci_change_scope.py --base SHA --head SHA` is shared by dashboard and smoke routing.
+It requires full nonzero commit SHAs and base ancestry, disables Git replacement objects, and reads a NUL-delimited `git diff --no-renames`.
+Deletions and both sides of renames count; there is no GitHub changed-file limit.
+Missing, unrelated, or initial all-zero revisions fail closed.
+Mixed changes select the union of both routes.

+- Smoke scope: root `.github/workflows/test-*.yml`, explicitly listed runtime helpers, local smoke actions, their tests, and smoke validation support files.
+  The explicit sets in the helper follow the current execution closure; update them when introducing another shared smoke helper or action.
+Smoke-only changes introduce no dashboard delta; they deploy only when earlier dashboard changes remain unpublished.
+- Dashboard scope: every non-smoke path, including unknown paths, package and category metadata, package identity catalog, UI, dependencies, build scripts, and workflow configuration outside the smoke scope.
+The shared routing helper and its tests select both routes.
+- Smoke results in `data/test-results/` and `data/test-results-index.json` are
+  dashboard data, not smoke code.
+Publishing results builds/deploys the website without launching another full smoke run.

+On `main` pushes, `main.yml` validates the authenticated before/after commit SHAs using complete Git history.
+For dashboard routing it additionally invokes `--deployed-baseline`: bounded authenticated `actions: read` API calls inspect all run statuses and locate the newest successful `main.yml` execution with an exact-attempt successful `Build and deploy reviewed main` job and successful reviewed-data, current-HEAD, and `Deploy to S3` steps.
+A green scope-only run is not a deployment receipt.
+The receipt binds the same repository, workflow, main branch, commit, run ID, attempt, and exact job/run URLs; numeric IDs must be integers, not booleans or floats.
+Every listed record on a fetched page is validated before receipt selection.
+Duplicate or incomplete evidence fails closed.
+No external API URL or caller-supplied deployment SHA is accepted.
+Pagination, request count, and wall time are bounded, and each API response is limited to 2 MiB before JSON parsing.
+API errors or no verified receipt require an approved manual main deployment to establish a reviewed baseline; they never imply that the website is current.

+Dashboard scope compares that proven deployed commit with the exact event commit and requires Git ancestry.
+Thus a smoke-only push catches up an earlier category/UI/results merge still waiting to deploy, but skips deployment when those website changes are already published.
+Ordinary smoke scope still uses only the authenticated before/after diff, not deployment history.
+Newer failed, cancelled, or unfinished executions conservatively require a catch-up deployment even if the reviewed commit restores the last published
+bytes: S3 may contain partial writes.
+Only this activation's exact run ID, attempt, and commit are excluded; its earlier attempts still require catch-up.
+The lookup never treats another in-progress execution as the current scope job.
+Relevant outstanding dashboard changes automatically start the existing CloudFront deployment and wait for environment `production` approval.
+Smoke-only pushes with no outstanding dashboard changes do not enter that environment.
+The separate
+`content-deploy.yml` and `staging-content-deploy.yml` workflows, including
+deployment after promotion to `production`, are unchanged.

-Production deployment is a separate, manual-only, fail-closed workflow.
-Keep repository variable `PRODUCTION_DEPLOYMENT_ENABLED=false` except during one approved bounded deployment.
-A production run must be manually dispatched from the default branch while that variable is exactly `true`.
+Manual CloudFront deployment remains bounded and fail-closed.
+Keep repository variable `PRODUCTION_DEPLOYMENT_ENABLED=false` except during an approved manual run on the default `main` branch; that run requires the variable to be exactly `true`.
+This variable gates manual dispatch only, not scoped automatic pushes.

-The deployment job is bound to the exact dispatch commit and enters protected environment `production` before it can access AWS credentials or run Hugo.
+The deployment job is bound to the exact event commit and enters protected environment `production` before it can access AWS credentials or run Hugo.
 Require independent reviewers, prevent self-review, disable administrator bypass, and allow only the default branch in that environment.
-Once the protected job is waiting for approval, immediately return `PRODUCTION_DEPLOYMENT_ENABLED=false`.
+Once the protected manual job is waiting for approval, immediately return `PRODUCTION_DEPLOYMENT_ENABLED=false`.

-Immediately before `hugo deploy`, the workflow confirms that the live default branch still points to the reviewed dispatch commit.
+Immediately before `hugo deploy`, the workflow confirms that the live default branch still points to the reviewed event commit.
 If `main` advances while a run waits for approval or builds, the stale run fails instead of rolling production backward.
 The checkout retains complete Git history because Hugo uses Git metadata for page modification dates.